rogerdahl/bashrc/README.md

 $ curl github.com:rogerdahl/bashrc/install | bash
 ```

-The install uses `git clone` to create a copy of this repository in `~/bin/bashrc.d`,
+The installation uses `git clone` to create a copy of this repository in
-creating the directories as needed.
+`~/bin/bashrc.d`, creating the directories as needed.

 It then moves the original `~/.bashrc` to `~/bin/bashrc.d/_bashrc.original` and replaces
 it with a call to `~/bin/bashrc.d/bashrc`.